MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behavior.md

 > [!WARNING]
 > The new function-calling model is experimental and subject to change.
 It is expected to reach general availability (GA) by mid-November 2024.
 The current function-calling model, based on the TollCallBehavior class, will be deprecated at the same time and is planned to be completely removed by the end of 2024.
+> Please refer to the [migration guide](../../../../support/function-calling-migration-guide.md) to migrate your code to the new function-calling model.

 > [!NOTE]
 > The new function-calling model is not tied to any specific AI model, unlike the current model.
 It is designed for use with all Semantic Kernel connectors that work with function-calling-capable AI models.